k3po/k3po/README.md

 WebSocket Emulation ([WSE](SPEC.md)) Protocol Specification

-This project uses [K3PO Protocol Droid](http://github.com/k3po/k3po) to to help WebSocket Emulation Protocol implementations meet the necessary requirements.
+This project uses [K3PO](http://github.com/k3po/k3po) to to help WebSocket Emulation Protocol implementations automate their verification of the necessary requirements.

 The integration tests fall into the following categories:
  * [TODO]